German postcard by Ross Verlag, no. 5032/1, 1930-1931. Photo: Atelier Manassé, Wien.

 Dark-haired beauty

-In 1924, she started her film career in the Danish comedies Raske Riviera Rejsende/Healthy Riviera Travelers (Lau Lauritzen, 1924) and Ole Opfinders offer/Inventor Ole’s Sacrifice (Lau Lauritzen, 1924), both starring the duo Harald Madsen and Carl Schenstrøm a.k.a.
+In 1924, Petersen started her film career in the Danish comedies Raske Riviera Rejsende / Healthy Riviera Travellers (Lau Lauritzen, 1924) and Ole Opfinders offer / Inventor Ole’s Sacrifice (Lau Lauritzen, 1924), both starring the duo Harald Madsen and Carl Schenstrøm a.k.a.
 Fy og Bi or Long and Short.

-In Germany, Petersen soon found more roles.
-In the drama Die Gefangene von Shanghai/The prisoner of Shanghai (Géza von Bolváry, Augusto Genina, 1927) she played the Chinese Li.
-The lead roles in this German production were played by Italian Carmen Boni and British Jack Trevor.
+By the following year, Agnes Petersen had moved to Berlin, where she continued to play leading roles in German silent films.
+In the drama Die Gefangene von Shanghai / The Prisoner of Shanghai (Géza von Bolváry, Augusto Genina, 1927), she played the Chinese Li.
+The other main roles were played by Italian Carmen Boni and British Jack Trevor.

 Austrian postcard by Iris-Verlag, no. 5500.
 Collection: Didier Hanson.